May 27 - Troy’s Hidden Fortune? The Discovery That Shocked the Archaeological World

-This is the day Heinrich Schliemann discovers "Priam's Treasure," a cache of gold and other objects in Hisarlik (Troy) in Anatolia, in 1873.
+This is the day Heinrich Schliemann unearthed what he believed to be "Priam's Treasure," a cache of gold and other objects in Hisarlik (ruins of ancient Troy) in Anatolia, in 1873.

 "Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal." - Matthew 6:19-20 (NIV)